iaxo/axion-limits/README.md

    helioscopes.py, haloscopes.py and lsw.py .

 # Handling the databases
 The different dark matter detection experiment are organize in SQL databases.
 For now, we have one database for [axion](data/Axions.db) experiments (which contains one table named AxionsGag for photon coupling and another one called AxionGae for electron coupling) and for [WIMPs](data/Wimps.db) experiments (which contains one table named WIMPs_SI for spin independent interaction).
-Any of this table databases contain at least this first columns:
+Any of this table databases contain at least these first columns:
 1. **_name_** : string used to identify the experiment.
 It should be unique (although it is not forbidden) to the data that would load, so is recommended to add some other identificative tag to the experiment name itself.
 For example, instead of just _ADMX_ you may use _ADMX2021_ .
 2. **_type_** : string used to specify the type of exclusion data it is.
 It can hold this valid values:
    - _line_ : it will be plotted as a line.
 In WimpPlot, it will be included by default to get the exclusion region.